 A prominent hill transformed into an electric transport hub and iconic connector for the city.
 A First Nations-inspired amphitheatre revealed within the lake.
 Pop-up platforms attached to existing structures, with open-air social spaces, parks and paths below.
 Buildings adapted and extended for more housing, commercial and public space.

-These are the signature concepts from our annual Architectus Design Charrette, a boundary-pushing event that asks designers from different disciplines, locations, and experience levels to take on a unique design challenge facing Australia’s cities.
+These are the signature concepts from our annual Architectus Design Charrette, a collaborative urban design event that asks designers from different disciplines, locations, and experience levels to take on a unique design challenge facing Australia’s cities.

-Together, we look at what makes a city tick before proposing innovative ways to inject new energy and vitality into key destinations, fostering commerce, culture, and community in the process.
+Together, we look at what makes a city tick before proposing architectural innovation, environmentally conscious design and adaptive re-use to inject energy and vitality into key destinations.
+Our aim is to foster commerce, culture, and community through urban regeneration.

 Exploring new possibilities for Canberra’s civic heart

-Informed by the city’s original planning and heritage foundations, we focused on ‘Finding Canberra’s Centre’.
+Informed by Canberra’s architecture, city planning and heritage, we focused on ‘Finding Canberra’s Centre’.

 Six teams from across Australia explored the scale, form, and origins of Canberra to see how we could increase activity, night life, economic diversity and liveability, focusing on the City West End precinct alongside First Nations narratives of Country.